Eguchi--Hanson metrics arising from Kahler--Einstein edge metrics: Results

 In Section \ref{sec: model}, we first review the construction of Calabi--Hirzebruch manifolds and then define two families of model metrics respectively on the total space of line bundles $-kH_{\mathbb{P}^{n-1}}$ and the Calabi--Hirzebruch manifolds.
 In Section \ref{sec: general}, we construct \KE edge metrics on the Calabi--Hirzebruch manifolds following Calabi ansatz.
 In Section \ref{sec: asym of kee}, we study the asymptotic behaviors of \KE edge metrics by reducing it to the study of some ODEs.
 In Section \ref{sec: gh kee}, we consider the Gromov--Hausdorff limits of the \KE edge metrics on the Calabi--Hirzebruch manifolds and find out the model metrics in the limit.
 Theorem \ref{thm: main} is then proved in two parts: Theorem \ref{thm: metric limit nk case} and Theorem \ref{thm: conv mod2}.
 The first statement of Theorem \ref{thm: main relation} about the non-rescaled limits is proved in Theorems \ref{thm: b1 0 case} and \ref{thm: b2 0 case}.
 The second statement of Theorem \ref{thm: main relation} concerning rescaled limits and pointed limits is contained in Theorems \ref{thm: ResB1Case} and \ref{thm: ResB2Zero}.
 We also discuss the relation between Theorem \ref{thm: metric limit nk case} and Theorem \ref{thm: conv mod2} as mentioned in Remark \ref{rmk_twocases} in Corollary \ref{thm: ResB2}.

+Finally, we end with several appendices whose main purpose is to bridge the mathematical, or ``Calabi's" formalism, and the physics, or ``Eguchi--Hanson" setting.
+These should make the article accessible to the physics audience, as well as introduce some of the physics motivation for the article to the mathematical audience.
 Appendices \ref{app: review EH} and \ref{app: eh another discussion} provide a brief review on basic properties of Eguchi--Hanson metrics and explain how to understand Eguchi--Hanson metrics as Gromov--Hausdorff limits of \KE edge metrics.
 In Appendix \ref{app: more eg}, we provide more examples of \KE edge metrics and their Gromov--Hausdorff limit metrics.

 \paragraph{Acknowledgments.}